prohippo/pyelly/README.txt

                       update documentation
  1.5.3   - 24sep2018  make template matching more consistent for punctuation
                       update documentation
+ 1.5.4   - 25oct2018  fix bug in matching of $ wildcard
+                      fix bug in patternTable with maximum match length clean up patternTable code, add debugging statements add "chemic" application for chemical names
+                      add chemic in integration testing
+                      clean up "marking" pattern rules and integration test update documentation

-New versions will reflect non-cosmetic changes in PyElly code.
+New versions will be for non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure correct operation.
 Changes only to PyElly sample application definition files, unit testing input or key files, and PyElly documentation will be made from time